krakend/krakend-documentation/v2.8/telemetry/extended-metrics.md

 The Influx **volume** below must have the contents of the [influx initdb script](https://github.com/krakend/telemetry-dashboards/tree/main/influx), that it will create the authorization needed to let KrakenD push the metrics.

 #### Manual configuration
-If you don't want to use the automated docker-compose above, the manual steps to create the auth are:
+If you don't want to use the automated docker compose above, the manual steps to create the auth are:

 Connect to your influx
 {{< terminal title="Term" >}}